 Add the fried onion/tomato mixture to the soup when the potatoes are cooked.
 Stir and simmer for about 10 minutes.

-Season the soup with Beef Vegeta or salt and pepper to taste.
+Season the soup with Beef Stock Powder and salt and pepper to taste.

 Add the parsley and dill and serve with sour cream and rye bread.